golemfactory/golem-docs/src/pages/docs/golem/overview/golem-token.md

 ---
 title: Golem Tokens explained.
-description: Introduction to Golem Network Tokens, addresses and networks
+description: Introduction to Golem Network Tokens, addresses, and networks
 type: Article
 ---

+# What is a GLM?

+GLM is an ERC-20 utility token token, used as a currency to pay for renting resources from Golem Network Providers.

+## Where to buy GLM?

+You can acquire GLM on major crypto exchanges, but probably the most convenient way is to use our [Onboarding portal](https://glm.golem.network) where you will be assisted through the whole process.

 # GLM, GNT, and tGLM tokens explained

-Let's start from the beginning: The Golem Network Token (GNT) is a legacy Golem Network token, created in 2016 before the ERC-20 standard was introduced.
+The Golem Network Token (`GNT`) is a legacy Golem Network token, created in 2016 before the ERC-20 standard was introduced.

 Golem Network began the migration to `GLM`, a new, ERC-20 compliant token, at the end of 2020.
 The migration enabled the Golem Network to leverage Layer 2 solutions for payments, decentralized exchanges, and DeFi.